Boundaries of universality of thermal collisions for atom-atom scattering: Results

-for all BG = He, Ne, Ar, Kr, Xe \cite{frielingCrosscalibrationQuantumAtomic2024}.
-For each background gas atom, a green circle in Fig. \ref{fig:c6_c6_ratio_exact} shows the point in the region between the solid lines that requires the smallest corrections to the reported C6 values (shown by the hollow circles) used in Ref. \cite{klosElasticGlancingangleRate2023}.
-The values of the $C_6$ coefficients represented in Fig. \ref{fig:c6_c6_ratio_exact} by the green circles are listed in Table \ref{tab:c6_c6_exact} and used for the calculations producing the upper line in Fig. \ref{fig:rb_li_rate_ratio}, in agreement with the experimental measurements \cite{frielingCrosscalibrationQuantumAtomic2024}.
+for BG = Ne, Ar, Kr, Xe~\cite{frielingCrosscalibrationQuantumAtomic2024}.
+For each background gas atom, a green circle in Fig.~\ref{fig:c6_c6_ratio_exact} shows the point in the region between the solid lines that requires the smallest corrections to the reported $C_6$ values (shown by the hollow circles) used in Ref.~\cite{klosElasticGlancingangleRate2023}. {We note that the scale of the panel for He is distinct from that of other gases to better illustrate the nonlinearity of the solid lines in the panel for He.} The values of the $C_6$ coefficients represented in Fig.~\ref{fig:c6_c6_ratio_exact} by the green circles are listed in Table~\ref{tab:c6_c6_exact} and used for the calculations producing the upper green line in Fig.~\ref{fig:rb_li_rate_ratio}, in agreement with the experimental measurements~\cite{frielingCrosscalibrationQuantumAtomic2024}.

-The results shown in Fig.~\ref{fig:c6_c6_ratio_exact} and Table \ref{tab:c6_c6_exact} thus illustrate that a change of $C_6$ coefficients by $< 4.2 \%$ is sufficient to align the quantum scattering calculations with either of the two experimental measurements.
-This indicates that the experiments in Refs.~\cite{barkerAccurateMeasurementLoss2023} and \cite{frielingCrosscalibrationQuantumAtomic2024} can be used to constrain the values of the $C_6$ coefficients.
-We note that the agreement of the theoretical calculations with the modified $C_6$ coefficients and the measurements in Ref. \cite{frielingCrosscalibrationQuantumAtomic2024} is better than the agreement between the calculations in Ref. \cite{klosElasticGlancingangleRate2023} and measurements in Ref. \cite{barkerAccurateMeasurementLoss2023}, which shows a significant separation between the theoretical and experimental results for Ne and Ar.
+The results shown in Fig.~\ref{fig:c6_c6_ratio_exact} and Table~\ref{tab:c6_c6_exact} thus illustrate that a change of $C_6$ coefficients by $< 4.2\%$ is sufficient to align the quantum scattering calculations with either of the two experimental measurements.
+This indicates that the experiments in {Refs.~\cite{barkerAccurateMeasurementLoss2023,eckel2024effect}} and~\cite{frielingCrosscalibrationQuantumAtomic2024} can be used to constrain the values of the $C_6$ coefficients.
+We note that the agreement of the theoretical calculations with the modified $C_6$ coefficients and the measurements in Ref.~\cite{frielingCrosscalibrationQuantumAtomic2024} is better than the agreement between the calculations in Ref.~\cite{klosElasticGlancingangleRate2023} and measurements in {Refs.~\cite{barkerAccurateMeasurementLoss2023,eckel2024effect}}, which shows a significant separation between the theoretical and experimental results for Ne and Ar.